In Summary

 Key Takeaways

-• Oil and gas operations depend on secure software patch delivery to maintain uptime, safety, and operational continuity.
+- Software Patch Delivery Is Mission Critical: Oil and gas operations rely on secure software updates to maintain uptime, safety, OT security, and operational continuity.

 What Is Managed File Transfer (MFT) for Oil and Gas?